jsoref/heartwood/crates/radicle-cli/examples/rad-init-private-clone-seed.md

-Given a private repo `rad:z2ug5mwNKZB8KGpBDRTrWHAMbvHCu` belonging to Alice, Alice allows Bob to fetch it, and Bob, without the updated identity document is able to fetch it by specifiying Alice as a seed.
+Given a private repo `rad:z2ug5mwNKZB8KGpBDRTrWHAMbvHCu` belonging to Alice, Alice allows Bob to fetch it, and Bob, without the updated identity document is able to fetch it by specifying Alice as a seed.

 ``` ~alice
 $ rad id update --title "Allow Bob" --description "" --allow did:key:z6Mkt67GdsW7715MEfRuP4pSZxJRJh6kj6Y48WRqVv4N1tRk -q